olmpyia/GroupProject/README.md

 # Laser Strike
 Information on project:

 (Not totally sure) Our project will be a video game similar to Geometry Dash, with possible levels and a storyline to keep the user active and involved.
+At the end of the possible levels, we might do a boss, as well, so that the user isn't playing a repetitive game and has more possible chances to die.

 ## Members
 * Mads McDougal, Project Manager